TomKrauss/pks-edit/doc/manual/macro_language.md

 ## Types

-**PKSMacroC** supports 3 types of commments:

-- `#` as first character introduces single-line comments
-- `//` also introduces single-line comments
-- `/*` and `*/` may introduce multi-line comments similar to C. If one places a multi-lane comment before a macro, the comment will be used as the description / help (in code completion) text for that macro.

 All primitive values (int, string, float, bool, range) in **PKSMacroC** code are `immutable`, array and structured types may be changed.
 Values may have one of the following types: